jan-lukas-wermuth/replication_NCor/README.md

 - WorldMap.R: Here, the plots corresponding to the results obtained from IncomeCountryExample.R and ReligionCountryExample.R are produced.

+The files in the subfolder **functions** are called automatically by the previous scripts and do not have to be run explicitly.

 ## data

 After downloading the dataset from the [World Religion